 The 18 HIPAA Identifiers

 HIPAA's Privacy Rule defines 18 types of identifiers that constitute Protected Health Information (PHI).
-SafeRedact's AI detects most text-based identifiers automatically.
+SafeRedact is not HIPAA compliant — users are solely responsible for regulatory compliance.

 1. Names